rollchains/spawn/docs/versioned_docs/version-v0.50.x/01-setup/03-debugging.md

 ### docker: Got permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock

 You don't have permissions to interact with the Docker daemon.
-Run the following command to fix this.

 1) Install properly with https://docs.docker.com/get-started/get-docker/